 At the end of the thesis defense, the Thesis Chair should excuse the visitors and the student for an executive session.
 Discussion relative to the final decision will ensue.
 The Thesis will either be a) approved with non-substantive revisions (committee members may choose to sign the approval pages on site), b) approved with substantive revisions (committee signatures will be granted only after revisions are approved), or c) disapproved.
 In the event of disapproval, the committee and the student will meet to discuss requirements for approval.
-The student is readmitted, and a review of the status of the work is provided.
+The student is readmitted to the meeting after this decision is made and a review of the status of the work is provided.